palantir/fedstart-helm-charts/charts/alpha/keycloak/README.md

 You will need to mirror the [Keycloak image](https://hub.docker.com/r/bitnami/keycloak/tags) to your private containers registry and update the chart's image reference accordingly.
 See the section below for the relevant configuration overrides to do so.

+## Accessing the Keycloak Application

+By default, Keycloak will be accessible at the `/keycloak` path on the default frontdoor domain of your FedStart environment.

 ## Configuration

 > Refer to the Keycloak [README](https://github.com/bitnami/charts/tree/main/bitnami/keycloak#parameters) for all